AMSP-04/NETN-CBRN/NETN-CBRN.md

 ## Protective Measures Modelling

 The use case for protective measures covers both the modelling of CBRN treatment and the modelling of CBRN protective equipment.
 This includes both individual (i.e. a respirator) and collective protection (i.e. Collective Protection (COLPRO)).

-### COLPRO

-The COLPRO object extends the `BaseEntity.PhysicalEntity.CulturalFeature.NETN_CulturalFeature` and provides information on how many entities it can contain as well as what agents it provides protection against.
+The `COLPRO` and `DecontaminationStation` object classes extends the `NETN_CulturalFeature` object class and provides information on how many entities it can contain as well as what agents it provides protection against.

-### DecontaminationStation

-The `DecontaminationStation` object also extends the `BaseEntity.PhysicalEntity.CulturalFeature.NETN_CulturalFeature` and provides information on how many entities it can contain as well as what agents it can provide decontamination for.

 <img src="./images/cbrn_protectobjects.png" width="700px" />

 Figure: CBRN Protective Measures Objects.

-### CBRN_FacilityUpdate

-The CBRN_FacilityUpdate interaction is a base interaction that allows entities to be instructed to enter or leave a CBRN facility; it is not possible to publish or subscribe to this interaction.

-### COLPROUpdate

-The COLPROUpdate interaction extends the CBRN_FacilityUpdate and allows entities to be instructed to enter or leave a COLPRO object.

-### DecontaminationStationUpdate

-The DecontaminationStationUpdate interaction extends the CBRNFacilityUpdate and allows entities to be instructed to enter or leave a DecontaminationStation object.

-### IPECommand

-The IPECommand interaction allows entities to be instructed to don IPE by an external federate.

-### CBRN_TreatmentCommand
+### Protective Measures Interactions

-The CBRN_TreatmentCommand can be used for both pre-mission countermeasures and for treatment to be applied post-exposure.
-The CBRN_Human object has an attribute which denotes the treatments that have been applied to the unit.

 <img src="./images/cbrn_protectinteractions.png" width="800px" />

 Figure: CBRN Protective Measures Interactions.

+The `CBRN_FacilityUpdate` interactions allows entities to be instructed to enter or leave a CBRN facility.

+* The `COLPROUpdate` interaction extends the CBRN_FacilityUpdate and allows entities to be instructed to enter or leave a COLPRO object.
+* The `DecontaminationStationUpdate` interaction extends the CBRNFacilityUpdate and allows entities to be instructed to enter or leave a DecontaminationStation object.

+The `IPECommand` interaction allows entities to be instructed to don IPE by an external federate.

+The `CBRN_TreatmentCommand` can be used for both pre-mission countermeasures and for treatment to be applied post-exposure.
+The `CBRN_Human` object has an attribute which denotes the treatments that have been applied to the unit.

 ## Hazard Area Modelling

 The modelling of hazard areas allows the representation of a contamination area to be sent to a simulation federate in the simplest possible form.
 This could be in the form of: